bercik/BIO/README.md

 ## Main features:

 1. Dynamically typed
+2. Has got built in observer pattern for user functions
-2. Procedural oriented programming language
+3. Procedural oriented programming language
-3. Errors are values which are returned from functions
+4. Errors are values which are returned from functions
-4. Everything is function (syntactically)
+5. Everything is function (syntactically)

 ## Read: